flashbots/mev-boost-relay/README.md

 The relay consists of several components that are designed to run and scale independently and to be as simple as possible:

 1. [Housekeeper](https://github.com/flashbots/mev-boost-relay/tree/main/services/housekeeper): update known validators, proposer duties.
-Soon: save metrics, etc.
-2. [API](https://github.com/flashbots/mev-boost-relay/tree/main/services/api): for proposer, block builder, data
+2. [API](https://github.com/flashbots/mev-boost-relay/tree/main/services/api): for proposer, block builder, data.
-3. [Website](https://github.com/flashbots/mev-boost-relay/tree/main/services/website): handles the root website requests (information is pulled from Redis and database)
+3. [Website](https://github.com/flashbots/mev-boost-relay/tree/main/services/website): handles the root website requests (information is pulled from Redis and database).

-This software is currently in **alpha state**, and there'll be significant changes in the following weeks.
-In particular major database schema changes, decoupling of block submissions from the proposer API and proper expiry of Redis entries.
+This software is currently in **alpha state**, and slowly stabilizing.
+There may still be significant changes.

 See also: